 How do I support the Latin Mass Directory?

-In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain and third-party software bills.
+In addition to the many hours a month required to maintain the Latin Mass Directory, the directory also incurs monthly domain, server, and third-party software bills.
 If you would like to support this work financially, please make a donation.